abbyxxn/maskrcnn-benchmark-3d/README.md

 # 3D Object Detection from Stereo Images

-This repository contains a partial implementation and improvement of CVPR 2018 paper ['Multi-Level Fusion based 3D Object Detection from Monocular Images'](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_Multi-Level_Fusion_Based_CVPR_2018_paper.pdf) by Xu, Chen et al. based on the awesome open source codebase [`maskrcnn-benchmark`](https://github.com/facebookresearch/maskrcnn-benchmark).
-It is worth noting that depth estimation module([monoDepth](https://github.com/mrharicot/monodepth)) in the original paper is replaced with a more accurate module([PSMNet](https://github.com/JiaRenChang/PSMNet)) to generate disparity maps from stereo images.
+This repository contains a partial implementation of CVPR 2018 paper ['Multi-Level Fusion based 3D Object Detection from Monocular Images'](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_Multi-Level_Fusion_Based_CVPR_2018_paper.pdf) by Xu, Chen et al. based on the awesome open source codebase [`maskrcnn-benchmark`](https://github.com/facebookresearch/maskrcnn-benchmark).
+It is worth noting that depth estimation module(monodepth) in the original paper is replaced with a more accurate module([PSMNet](https://github.com/JiaRenChang/PSMNet)) to generate disparity maps from stereo images.